FREQUENTLY ASKED QUESTIONS

 2) How many people have they SUCCESSFULLY treated for OCD?
 By "successfully" I mean by the end of therapy, the person is not on any medication, and is almost if not completely free of obsessions, compulsions, and excessive anxiety.

-They shouldn't just help you "deal with OCD better" or "manage symptoms."
+They shouldn't just "give you tools" to help you "deal with OCD better" or "manage symptoms."
 They should get rid of OCD!
-They should have accomplished this with at least several dozen people if they're in a major metropolitan area (New York, Chicago, Philadelphia, Houston, Seattle, Atlanta, Phoenix, Dallas, Minneapolis, San Antonio, etc.) or at least several people in other areas or countries.
+They should have accomplished this with at least 50 people if they're in a major metropolitan area (New York, Chicago, Philadelphia, Houston, Seattle, Atlanta, Phoenix, Dallas, Minneapolis, San Antonio, etc.) or at least a dozen people in other areas or countries.
 And with the advent of teletherapy for OCD you shouldn't settle for second best.

 CAN I FIND AN OCD THERAPIST IN MY INSURANCE NETWORK?